 Passengers will have to report to airports two hours before flights are scheduled to depart and they will have to strictly follow social distancing rules.

 The government’s decision to allow domestic air travel comes days after the government relaxed norms allowing economic activities to resume in a bid to revive the economy that has been hit hard by the coronavirus lockdown.

 Operations of all scheduled commercial passenger flights were suspended on March 25 when the nationwide lockdown to combat the coronavirus pandemic came into force.

-“All stakeholders such as airlines, airports have cooperated.
+“All stakeholders such as airlines, and airports have cooperated.
 So we took the decision to resume flights from May 25,” Civil Aviation Minister Hardeep Singh Puri said addressing a press conference.

-Puti said all the air travel routes have been divided into seven bands based on duration of flights ranging from 40 minutes to 210 minutes.
+Puti said all the air travel routes have been divided into seven bands based on the duration of flights ranging from 40 minutes to 210 minutes.
 The aim of the exercise is to prescribe upper and lower limits of fares and the caps on fares would be in place till August 24.

 The minister said the first band will consist of flights that are of less than 40 minutes duration.
 Second, third, fourth and fifth bands of upper limit would be of flights with durations of 40-60 minutes, 60-90 minutes, 90-120 minutes and 120-150 minutes, he said.

 The sixth and seventh bands would consist of flights with durations between 150-180 minutes and 180-210 minutes, said Puri.